ruby-grape/grape/README.md

 Use [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper), [warden-oauth2](https://github.com/opperator/warden-oauth2) or [rack-oauth2](https://github.com/nov/rack-oauth2) for OAuth2 support.

-You can access the controller params, headers, and helpers through the context with the `#context` method inside any auth middleware inherited from `Grape::Middlware::Auth::Base`.
+You can access the controller params, headers, and helpers through the context with the `#context` method inside any auth middleware inherited from `Grape::Middleware::Auth::Base`.

 ## Describing and Inspecting an API